selfxyz/self-layerzero-example/app/README.md

 ## Flow

-- Homepage shows a QR and a user address input (hex).
-Input is sanitized (pads/truncates to 20 bytes).
+- Homepage shows a QR and a Connect Wallet button (no manual address input).
+The connected address is used as `userId`.
 - On success, the app navigates to `/status?user=<address>` which polls recent sends (Celo) and receipts (Base).
 - “Copy/Open” buttons are shown only on mobile/in-app browsers.